• Skip to primary navigation

 What is Acrylic Paint?

-How Long Does it Take For Acrylic Paint To Dry?
+How Long Does It Take For Acrylic Paint To Dry?

 Acrylic paint dries fast.
 This can be part of the draw to acrylic paint is that your project can be dried and finished fast.
 It can also be a hindrance when mixing colors because they can dry out pretty quickly.
 Acrylic paint is water-soluble which means that you can add water to it to thin it out and give it a different consistency.